-- B) Membership:

 - 1) Voting Membership:

-- Two (2) Co-Chairs a)
+- a) Two (2) Co-Chairs

 - b) One (1) Internal Coordinator

-- One (1) External Coordinator c)
+- c) One (1) External Coordinator

-- d) One (1) Outreach Coordinator
+- d) One (1) Media & Marketing Coordinator

-- One (1) Publicity Coordinator e)

-- One (1) Queerstorian f)
+- e) One (1) Administrative Chair

-- g) h) One (1) Senate Member
+- f) One (1) Senate Member

-- Two (2) New Leader Interns
+- g) Two (2) New Leader Interns

-- Special Project Coordinator(s) i)
+- h) Two (2) Project Coordinator(s)

-- Two (2) Pride Co-Chairs i)
+- i) Two (2) Pride Interns

+- j) Trans and Gender Non-Conforming Advocacy Chairs

 - k) Any members having attended two (2) meetings or more per quarter.

-- 2) Non-voting Members:
+2) Non-voting Members:

 - a) A.S.
 President

 - b) A.S.
 Attorney General

 - c) A.S.
 Controller(s)

-- C) Selection and Term of Office of the Elected Membership:
+C) Selection and Term of Office of the Elected Membership:

-- Two (2) outgoing members of the elected membership who are not running for re-election 1) will facilitate an election process for the following year's two (2) Co-Chairs, four (4) Coordinators, and one (1) Queerstorian by the 7^{} week of Spring quarter.
+- 1) Two (2) outgoing members of the elected membership who are not running for re-election will facilitate an election process for the following year's two (2) Co-Chairs, four (4) Coordinators, and one (1) Queerstorian by the 7th week of Spring quarter.
 All of the commission's voting members during Spring Quarter are allowed to participate in this election.
 The internally elected Commission will then be recommended to the A.S.
-President for nomination and sent to Senate for approval of a term lasting one (1) academic year.

-- 2) The Senator shall be first recommended by the Commission, then selected and nominated by the A.S.
-Internal Vice President, with final approval being given by the Senate for a term of one (1) year.

-- 3) The elected membership will use the first two (2) weeks of Fall quarter to outreach to possible New Leader Interns.
+President for nomination and sent to Senate for approval of a term lasting one (1) academic year. - 2) The Senator shall be first recommended by the Commission, then selected and nominated by the A.S.
+Internal Vice President, with final approval being given by the Senate for a term of one (1) year. - 3) The elected membership will use the first two (2) weeks of Fall quarter to outreach to possible New Leader Interns.
 The Co-Chairs will create an application process that will be distributed electronically and at outreach events such as Queer-A-Palooza, RHA mixers, and other recruitment efforts made by Associated Students or other Queer organizations.
 The voting membership will then use a blind selection process to elect two (2) New Leader Interns through a simple majority to recommend the interns them to the A.S.
-President for nomination and then sent to the Senate for approval of a term ending during Spring elections.

-- 4) Pride Co-Chairs will be elected and recruited by the Co-Chairs after Pride Week by the Pride Steering Committee.
+President for nomination and then sent to the Senate for approval of a term ending during Spring elections. - 4) Pride Co-Chairs will be elected and recruited by the Co-Chairs after Pride Week by the Pride Steering Committee.
 The elected Co-Chairs will then be recommended for approval for a term lasting one (1) academic year.

 - 5) In the event of a vacant position during the year, the first step will be to see if any of the already elected membership feels more comfortable moving into the vacated position.
 Anyone that ran for a position during the previous Spring elections and was not elected will then be contacted and invited to run for vacant positions at the next meeting, where the voting membership will vote on approval.
-Once all the people from the previous Spring elections have been contacted and either declined or not been approved an application process similar to the process for intern positions will be used to select the vacant position.

-- D) Duties and Powers of the Commission:
+Once all the people from the previous Spring elections have been contacted and either declined or not been approved an application process similar to the process for intern positions will be used to select the vacant position. - 6) Co-Chairs will be in charge of constructing and facilitating the Pride Steering Committee and plan UCSB/Isla Vista Pride. - 7) Report progress of Pride Committee to the rest of Associated Students Queer Commission weekly. - 8) Attend all meetings. - 9) Begin a rough schedule and budget for Pride week and build a Pride Committee by the of Fall Quarter.
+Build a Pride Committee and assist other board members with their projects.
+By Winter Quarter, begin actively organizing Pride.
+By the ninth week of Winter quarter, complete all contracts & funding for Pride. - 10) Responsible for outreaching to find Co-Chairs and establish a Pride Committee in a timely manner if not elected during Spring Elections.